The chords of the major scale : Essential Piano Chords of Western Music

 Tips & Tutorials

-Yuliya Pashkova
+Yuliya Donald

 A passionate musicologist with a devastatingly accurate eye for detail.
 Passionate about counterpoint, polyphony, opera and the great Baltic composers from her Latvian Russian heritage.A sensitive pianist and a pillar to the school community and duet club.
 Always has her hand on the pulse which is the heart and soul of the school’s business.
 Entrepreneurial, allergic to inaction, analytical and an art junkie from dance to design.

-View Yuliya Pashkova's Profile
+View Yuliya Donald's Profile

 Author